 Stop the Madness!

-I apologize if I sent you a rude “get lost” e-mail when you sent me a guest post request; I got miffed at this whole thing for a while.
+I apologize for sending you a rude “get lost” e-mail when you sent me a guest post request; I got miffed at this whole thing for a while.
 If I have not replied to you, take the hint, you need to build up credibility with me before I answer you.

 It has taken me many years to build up the meagre readership; I don’t need a weird guest post to alienate my few readers; thus, I shy away from them.